Flippchen/PorscheInsight-CarClassification-AI/README.md

 To train a model you can use the [train](training) folder.
 You can choose the model, the dataset and the number of epochs.

 ### Predict with a model (Inference)
-To predict with a model you can use the [test_model.py](testing/test_model.py) script.
+To predict with a model you can use the [test_tf_model.py](testing/test_tf_model.py) script.
 You can choose the model and the image you want to predict.
+If you want to predict with an onnx model you can use the [test_onnx_model.py](testing/test_onnx_model.py) script.

 I recommend to prepare the images with [prepare_images.oy](testing/prepare_images.py) before.
 Thus, an error-free and improved prediction is guaranteed.
 ### Explain a model
 To explain a model you can use the [explainer.py](testing/shap/explainer.py) script.
 You can choose the model and the image(folder) you want to get explanations.